Taghazout, Morocco

 Introduction

-The Vibe: Where Berber Culture Meets Surf Culture
+The Vibe: Where Amazigh Culture Meets Surf Culture

 What makes Taghazout so unique is its authentic atmosphere.
 It’s not a purpose-built resort; it’s a living, breathing Moroccan village that has embraced the international surf community.
 Here, you'll find local fishermen mending their nets next to barefoot surfers waxing their boards.
 The laid-back, bohemian energy is infectious.
 Days are spent in the water, and evenings are for watching spectacular sunsets from a rooftop terrace, sharing stories over a bubbling tagine, and falling asleep to the sound of crashing waves.